-How to Submit a Press Release
+How to Send a Press Release

 Don’t let your press release end up in a trash bin.
 Instead, use these tips for successful press release submission.
 With these tips, you can get the PR help you need.